MicrosoftDocs/well-architected/well-architected/reliability/metrics.md

 **SLO is a correlation or composite of measurable indicators** to determine what's acceptable, and otherwise.
 The team should be clear on what is measured, how it's measured, and from what perspective it's measured.
 Using **Service Level Indicators (SLIs)** is a common way to standardize targets from a set of metrics.

-##### Correlate indicators

-SLIs represent a quantitative measurement of an aspect of a workload component, that rolls up to the SLO target.
+SLIs represent a quantitative measurement of an aspect of a workload component that rolls up to the SLO target.
 It's typically a metric that can be collected from the component whether that's part of the platform or application. **Different type components** emit SLIs that are relevant to them.
 When deciding on which SLIs to include, consider the factors that influence SLO.

 For instance, if you want to calculate the SLO of a flow that requires the user to interact with a component through response/request API, the SLIs would require measuring server latency and time to process requests.
 On the other hand, throughput and error rates aren't applicable to continuous compute environments such as VMs, VMSS, or Azure Batch.